StudyFrenchSpanish

 As an English speaker, you have plenty of choices.

-What if you want to learn Mandarin as a Hindi or Tamil speaker or dive everything in French as a Japanese native?
+What if you want to learn Mandarin as a Hindi or Tamil speaker or dive into French as a Japanese native?

 Unfortunately, you are out of luck!